dotnet/AspNetCore.Docs/aspnetcore/blazor/webassembly-lazy-load-assemblies.md

 This article's initial sections cover the app configuration.
 For a working demonstration, see the [Complete example](#complete-example) section at the end of this article.

-*This article only applies to Blazor WebAssembly apps.* Assembly lazy loading doesn't benefit Blazor Server apps because Blazor Server app assemblies aren't downloaded to the client.
+*This article only applies to Blazor WebAssembly apps.* Assembly lazy loading doesn't benefit server-side apps because server-rendered apps don't download assemblies to the client.

 ## Project file configuration